 1. Stop and smell the roses at the Cours Saleya Flower Market where you’ll see hundreds of colourful, exotic, and familiar plants and flowers.

-2. Admire the ornate façade of the Cathédrale Sainte-Réparate, which dates back to the mid-17th-century.
+2. Admire the ornate façade of the Cathédrale Sainte-Réparate, which dates back to the mid-17th century.

-4. See incredible works of art at the Musee des Beaux-Arts.
+3. See incredible works of art at the Musee des Beaux-Arts.

-5. Climb to the top of Castle Hill and take in the stunning views of the city and the sea.
+4. Climb to the top of Castle Hill and take in the stunning views of the city and the sea.

-6. Wander the winding streets of charming Old Town, where you’ll pass by colourful buildings, quaint shops and beautifully decorated window displays.
+5. Wander the winding streets of charming Old Town, where you’ll pass by colourful buildings, quaint shops and beautifully decorated window displays.

-Is This the Best Travel Pack EVER???
+Is This the Best Backpack EVER???

-Want more deetz on why we love it so damn much?
+Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!

 #2 Gambetta Neighborhood – Where to Stay in Nice on a Budget

 Gambetta is also where travellers will find a wide range of affordable accommodation options.
-From backpacker hostels to boutique hotels, there’s a range of options that will meet any style and every budget.
+From backpacker hostels to boutique Nice hotels, there’s a range of options that will meet any style and every budget.

-Best Hotel in Gambetta: Hotel La Villa Nice Promenade
+Hotel La Villa Nice Promenade | Best Hotel in Gambetta

 Hotel La Villa Nice Promenade

-It has a sun-soaked terrace, on-site bar, and a relaxing library too.
+It has a sun-soaked terrace, an on-site bar, and a relaxing library too.
 What more could you ask for?

 Things to See and Do in Gambetta